Retirement declaration form - a guide

 1. bank/building society details for payment

-2. date of birth declaration with a copy of your birth certificate or passport
+2. date of birth declaration with a copy of your birth certificate, valid photo driving licence or valid passport

 3. partnership status declaration